-The Faculty of Dentistry offers numerous postgraduate qualifications for working dental professionals and students seeking a career in dental research.
-Both our postgraduate and professional students benefit from our research-informed, collegial approach.
+The Faculty of Dentistry offers a number of doctoral and other postgraduate qualifications for working dental professionals and for students seeking a career in dental research.
+Our postgraduate and professional students benefit from our research-informed, collegial approach.

 I’m interested in doing a PhD - what do I do next?

-All PhD students within the Faculty of Dentistry are enrolled through the Sir John Walsh Research Institute, the research arm of the Faculty.
-We recommend that you look through our key areas of research on the Sir John Walsh Research Institute web pages and decide on the area of research that interests you most.
-You should then contact the academic staff member leading that research and, if they are able to support a project in that area, develop with them a suitable research proposal.
+All PhD students within the Faculty of Dentistry are enrolled through the Sir John Walsh Research Institute, and conduct research in one or more of our key areas of research (research programmes).
+We recommend that you look through these on our website (links at right) and decide on the area of research that interests you most.
+You should then contact an academic staff member leading that programme and, if they are able to support a project in that area, develop with them a suitable research proposal.
 You can then go through the application process to enrol for PhD admission through the University’s Graduate Research School.

-If you require scholarship funding to support your studies, please visit the Scholarships section of the Otago GRS website.
-All PhD scholarships, other than the SJWRI PhD Scholarship, are provided and administered by the Graduate Research School.
+If you require scholarship funding to support your doctoral studies, please visit the Scholarships section of the Otago GRS website.
+Doctoral scholarships for PhD and DClinDent candidates are administered by the Graduate Research School.
 Scholarships are awarded on a competitive basis according to GPA and publication record.
 If you have already secured a scholarship from your home country, please make this clear when you contact potential supervisors.

 If you are intending to work as a Dentist to support yourself whilst undertaking postgraduate study, you will need to register as a dentist within New Zealand.
 Please note that this registration, along with complying with immigration regulations, is your responsibility.

 For all postgraduate enquiries contact us by email at email@example.com.

 For all research enquiries contact us at firstname.lastname@example.org.